-Overall assessment is satisfactory orunsatisfactory If the evaluation is unsa tisfactory , enrollment should be continued or discontinued lations for continued enrollment if evaluation is unsatisfactory : Johannons of recommend autoris for commune emournem y cramanon is mismisgratory.
-Signature of Advisor Date: Signature of Student: My handwritten si Date: ignature above acknowledges this evaluation has been discussed with me. student: The graduate a related tuition waivers w relow you certify you ha ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing we met the following contingent factors for the preceding semester(s) related tuition waivers w below you certify you ha during which you held a stantship Duties ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing twe met the following contingent factors for the preceding semester(s) in assistantship Student: The graduate a related tuition waivers w below you certify you ha stantship Duties ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing twe met the following contingent factors for the preceding semester(s) in assistantship meld assistantship: Student: The graduate a related tuition waivers we below you certify you had during which you held a ssistantship Duties ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing twe met the following contingent factors for the preceding semester(s) in assistantship seld assistantship: Summer 2015 /Fall 2015 /Spring 2016 Student: The graduate a related tuition waivers we below you certify you had during which you held a ( ssistantship Duties ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing twe met the following contingent factors for the preceding semester(s) in assistantship seld assistantship: Summer 2015 /Fall 2015 /Spring 2016 d full time (at least 10 [3 cr in summer] credits as defined in Graduate mual, chapter 9) during the period of the appointment.
-Student: The graduate a related tuition waivers we below you certify you had during which you held a ( ssistantship Duties ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing twe met the following contingent factors for the preceding semester(s) in assistantship meld assistantship: Summer 2015 /Fall 2015 /Spring 2016 d full time (at least 10 [3 cr in summer] credits as defined in Graduate mual, chapter 9) during the period of the appointment. cumulative GPA during the period of the appointment (or approved) Student: The graduate a related tuition waivers we below you certify you had during which you held a ( ssistantship Duties ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing twe met the following contingent factors for the preceding semester(s) in assistantship meld assistantship: Summer 2015 /Fall 2015 /Spring 2016 d full time (at least 10 [3 cr in summer] credits as defined in Graduate mual, chapter 9) during the period of the appointment. cumulative GPA during the period of the appointment (or approved) Student: The graduate a related tuition waivers we below you certify you had during which you held a ( ssistantship Duties ssistantship position that you have held during this past year and the vere contingent upon factors as outlined in your offer letter.
-By signing two met the following contingent factors for the preceding semester(s) in assistantship meld assistantship: Summer 2015 /Fall 2015 /Spring 2016 d full time (at least 10 [3 cr in summer] credits as defined in Graduate mual, chapter 9) during the period of the appointment. cumulative GPA during the period of the appointment (or approved by) equirement of an average of 20 hours per week for 0.5 FTE as scheduled by
+Overall assessment is satisfactor y or unsatisfactory lment should be continued or discontinued Conditions or recomme ndations for conti nued enrollment if evaluation is unsatisfactory : Signature of Advisor: Date: Signature of Student: Date: My handwritten signature above ac knowledges this evaluation has been discussed with me.
+Student: The graduate related tuition waivers below you certify you sistantship Du e assistantship pos s were contingent have met the follo sition that you have held during this past year and the upon factors as outlined in your offer letter.
+By signing owing contingent factors for the preceding semester(s) related tuition waivers e assistantship Du e assistantship pos s were contingent have met the follo l an assistantship. ties sition that you have held during this past year and the upon factors as outlined in your offer letter.
+By signing contingent factors for the preceding semester(s) Student: The graduate related tuition waivers below you certify you during which you held e assistantship Du e assistantship pos s were contingent have met the follo an assistantship. ties sition that you have held during this past year and the upon factors as outlined in your offer letter.
+By signing contingent factors for the preceding semester(s) Student: The graduate related tuition waivers below you certify you during which you held () check the terms you Spring • I remained enrol School policy m • I maintained a 3 e assistantship Duse assistantship pos swere contingent have met the follow an assistantship.
+The property of ties sition that you have held during this past year and the upon factors as outlined in your offer letter.
+By signing contingent factors for the preceding semester(s) Student: The graduate related tuition waivers below you certify you during which you held () check the terms you e assistantship Due assistantship pos swere contingent have met the following an assistantship.
+I held assistantship g 2016 / Sumulled full time (at leanual, chapter 9) of cumulative GPA icy) The requirement of ar sition that you have held during this past year and the upon factors as outlined in your offer letter.
+By signing owing contingent factors for the preceding semester(s) o: nmer 2016 / Fall 2016 / Spring 2017 ast 10 [3 cr in summer] credits as defined in Graduate during the period of the appointment.